infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 ### Dragging Movements (WCAG 2.5.7 - Level AA)

 Due to different disabilities, some users may have difficulty performing dragging movements.
 This guideline states that the application should provide an alternative way to perform the action that is not based on dragging movements.

-> This guideline covers point *2.5.7 Dragging Movements - Level AA of the WCAG standard.*

 #### ✅ Success technique(s)